Ingredients

 • Week 12: Significant improvement in tone and texture

 Vitamin C is a skincare essential that delivers visible results when used correctly.
-Choose the right formula for your skin type, store it properly, and use it consistently for brighter, healthier, more youthful skin.
+Choose the right formula for your skin type, store it properly, and use it consistently for brighter, healthier, more youthful skin every day.

 Share this article